Artown Board of Directors

 A long-time Reno resident and University of Nevada alumni, Khalilah has a wide and diverse background in sales, marketing and customer service in real estate, mortgage lending, and restaurant industries.
 In addition to her role as marketing manager at Tolles Development Company, Khalilah is a partner/owner of five Reno restaurant/bars, including The Brewer’s Cabinet, a full-service bar/restaurant and micro distillery, and Shim’s Surplus Supplies, Reno’s first modern speakeasy.
 Khalilah holds a Bachelor of Science degree in marketing from the University of Nevada, Reno, serves on the Artown Board of Directors and is co-creator and host of the “I am her” podcast.

 Meredith Tanzer has made a huge impact on her adopted home of Reno, Nevada.
-The Bay Area, California native studied Psychology at the College of Marin and, upon arriving in Reno, established the award-winning La Bussola boutique, a one-stop creative retail space and buzz center in downtown Reno for delightful art oddities.
-Artists of all mediums were able to show and sell their work at La Bussola, and the boutique helped support artists who would eventually make art their fulltime livelihood.
-Also at this time Meredith opened the HeartSpot Gallery.
-But it is Meredith’s numerous civic contributions that have been most profound, and through her eff orts at the SPCA of Northern Nevada, the Washoe County Homeless Youth Point in Time Count, and at the Eddy House, Meredith helped to both improve and save the lives of our most vulnerable citizens.
-An award-winning gay rights activist, Meredith was a vital part of the capital campaign that opened Our Center, a vital community outreach, education and drop-in center for the underserved and at-risk LGBTQAI+ community, where she is the current Vice President on the Board of Directors.
-Meredith, a resident artist at Reno Art Works, serves on the Board of Directors at Artown and is a part of the Northern Nevada HOPES family in downtown Reno.
-She considers herself a community builder with a unique combination of entrepreneurial mentality, nonprofit thoughtfulness, and corporate strategic planning experience.
+Upon arrival from San Francisco, arriving in Reno, she established the award-winning La Bussola boutique, a one-stop creative retail space and buzz center in downtown Reno for delightful art oddities.
+The boutique helped support and develop artists who would eventually make art their fulltime livelihood.
+Meredith opened the HeartSpot Gallery, Deuce and Tree House Lounge.
+But it is Meredith’s numerous civic contributions that have been most profound, and through her efforts at the SPCA of Northern Nevada, Washoe County Homeless Youth Point in Time Count and Eddy House.
+Meredith helped to both improve and save the lives of our most vulnerable citizens.
+An award-winning gay rights activist, Meredith was a vital part of the capital campaign that opened Our Center, a vital community outreach, education and drop-in center for the underserved and at-risk LGBTQAI+ community, where she served on the board for nearly 10 years.
+Meredith, a resident artist at 1995 Dickerson (Sierra Arts), serves on the Board of Directors at Artown and is a part of the Northern Nevada HOPES family in downtown Reno.
+She considers herself a community connector with a unique combination of entrepreneurial mentality, nonprofit thoughtfulness, and corporate strategic planning experience.